wholesomevalue/valueblog/content/posts/naked.md

 I think you came here to learn why someone would sell their shorts naked.
 I can explain, not because I do so, but because I read a bunch of [papers and articles](#references), which helped me understand the situation alot better.

-After receiving englightenment, I was able to recreate a [*99.99% accurate* reenactment of the events](#reenactment) that led to the greatest Short Squeeze (that could have been / yet to happen) in history (the cast includes SugarDaddy,  Melvin, Shittron and their dog CNBC).
+After receiving englightenment, I was able to recreate a [*99.99% accurate* reenactment of the events](#reenactment) that led to the greatest Short Squeeze (that could have been / yet to happen) in history (the cast includes SugarDaddy, his boy RobinYou, sugar babies Melvin, Shittron and their dog CNBC).

 I hope to make you laugh, but more importantly also to enlighten you, so please read the entire thing - you won't be disappointed.